aashishace/smart-agriculture-app/capture_screenshots.md

 4. Test that all image links work in the report
 5. Add any necessary annotations or callouts

-The project report now includes comprehensive screenshot placeholders and detailed descriptions that demonstrate the full functionality of the Smart Agriculture App.
+The project report now includes comprehensive screenshot placeholders and detailed descriptions that demonstrate the full functionality of the Smart Crop Care Assistant.